- Turquoise lagoons, white sands and fishing dhows

 - It is possible to guarantee the ride from one rider, with the payment of a single supplement of $575/£500/€575, waived once more riders join.
 All guests have a private bedroom with their own en-suite bathroom unless they request to share.
 The single supplement is ONLY required if you will be riding on your preferred dates without any other horse riders in your group.

 - The itinerary is flexible and you can do as much or as little riding as you like.
 Dates are flexible and you can arrive/depart on any day - the above dates are only a suggestion.

-- Group discounts are available for 2+ guests booking together.
-In 2021-2022: If 2 riders in the group, one rider gets 10% discount, if 3 riders in the group; one gets 35% discount, if 4 – 6 riders in the group; one gets 75% discount, if 7 – 10 riders in the group; one person goes free
+- Group discounts are available for 3+ guests booking together.
+If 3 riders in the group; one gets 35% discount, if 4 – 6 riders in the group; one gets 75% discount, if 7 – 10 riders in the group; one person goes free

 - This ride works perfectly as an extension to other rides in Southern Africa - shorter stays are possible.

 - Weight Limit: 90 kg, 198.5 lbs. or 14.2 stone.
 Heavier riders please contact us.